Ottawa University

-Ottawa University (OU) is a private Baptist university with its main campus in Ottawa, Kansas.
+Ottawa University (OU) is a private university with its main campus in Ottawa, Kansas, United States.
 It also has a second residential campus in Surprise, Arizona, and adult campuses in the Kansas City and Milwaukee metropolitan areas, as well as online.

 It was founded in 1865 and is affiliated with the Ottawa Tribe of Oklahoma and the American Baptist Churches USA.
 The residential campus in Ottawa has a student enrollment of more than 875 students, while the OUAZ campus in Surprise has more than 900.
 In total, Ottawa University serves more than 4,000 students across all of its campuses and online.

 History

 The origins of Ottawa University date back to the 1860s when Baptist missionaries established the First Baptist Church in the area that would eventually develop into Ottawa.
 It was predominately occupied by Potawatomi and Odawa peoples.
 Elsewhere, Kansas Baptists had chartered an institute of higher learning that they were planning to call "Roger Williams University" after Roger Williams, the founder of the First Baptist Church in America.
 They were seeking an appropriate site.

 At the 1860 Baptist State Convention in Atchison, Kansas, Rev. John Tecumseh "Tauy" Jones (Chippewa) made a case for the university to be founded in Ottawa.
 He proposed that the Baptists work with Native Americans in the area, who might be willing to sell some of their land in order to create a college.
 Jones was an interpreter and influential among tribal leaders.

 After discussions with Native American leaderswho were amenable to the idea— the parties agreed that 20,000 acres of land would be set aside for the express purpose of constructing a college.
 On August 20, 1862, the first board of trustees (made up of four Native Americans and two white Baptists) met and decided to purchase 5,000 acres of the aforementioned land so as to establish a campus.
 In 1865, the board decommissioned the name "Roger Williams University" and adopted "Ottawa University" to replace it.
 Eventually, the campus was whittled to about 640 acres.

 Rev. Isaac Smith Kalloch, a Baptist minister from New England, served as the first president from 1866 to 1868.
 He oversaw the construction of Tauy Jones Hall, which is the oldest surviving building on campus.